zspitz/dlr/docs/dlr-spec-hosting/api-references.md

 These methods try to convert an object to the requested type language-specific (based on the default language in the Engine property) conversions.
 These may be implicit only, or include explicit conversion too.
 The conversions do not modify obj.
 They return whether they could perform the conversion and set the out result parameter.
 If the methods could not perform the conversion, then they set result to null.

-You can use Unwrap&lt;T&gt; after calling overloads on ObjectHandle to get a local T for the result.
+You can use Unwrap\<T\> after calling overloads on ObjectHandle to get a local T for the result.

 If they cannot perform the conversion to the requested type, then they throw a NotSupportedException.